 - Cinnamon Sugar- Mix together ¼ cup of granulated sugar with 1 tablespoon of cinnamon.
 Roll the donut in the cinnamon sugar to coat the donut completely.

-- Chocolate Glaze- In a small microwave safe bowl, microwave the chocolate chips and butter in 30 second increments, stirring after each increment.
+- Chocolate Glaze- In a small microwave safe bowl, microwave 1 cup of semi-sweet chocolate chips and 2 tablespoons of butter in 30 second increments, stirring after each increment.
 It should take about 2 minutes for the chocolate to melt.
 When the chocolate chips are completely melted, add ¼ cup of whole milk and stir until the milk is completely combined with the chocolate.
 It will look curdled at first but don't worry!
 Keep stirring, it will come back together.
 Allow that to sit for a few minutes to thicken up and then dip the donut into the glaze.

 - Hot Tip!- If you find that the powdered sugar or cinnamon sugar is not sticking to the donuts as much as you would like, brush melted butter onto the donuts and then roll them again.